Today I’m going to share with you 7 yoga poses that will target your core and help you become a better runner in the process.

 For more on how to lose belly fat, check my post here.

-Top 7 Yoga Core Poses for Runners
+The Best Yoga Core Poses

 Add these yoga core strength moves to your repertoire to reduce your risks of injury and boost your success of on the running field—whether it’s on the treadmill, streets or trails.